Staff Hiring Process

 for the role.
 Encourage them to apply in One USG

-- Support efforts to attract candidates by sharing posting links with your network and asking for referrals
+- Support efforts to attract candidates by sharing posting links with your network and

 Assess candidates for competence and fit.